tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

     f2()
 ```

-It's similar to `f1`, but it prints a message before calling itself.
-When run,
+When run, it prints `hello!` many times, and then crashes with a
-it prints `hello!` many times, and then crashes with a `RecursionError`:
+`RecursionError`:

 ```
 >>> f2()